 - Setting Your Performance Review Up for Success

-- Performance Review Phrases and Comments to Avoid
+- What Performance Review Phrases and Comments Should You Avoid?

 Overall, common performance review phrases might seem like a cookie-cutter approach to performance conversations.
 However, knowing what to say and how best to phrase your feedback can make a significant difference in how your employees react in the moment and in their future performance.